 Arrival by plane

 Edinburgh has an international airport (EDI) which is about 12 km away from the city centre.
 There are Airlink express buses every 10 minutes (£7.50 return trip, service between 4am and midnight) and a tram connection every 10 minutes (£8.50 return trip, service between 6am and 11pm) between the airport and the city centre.
 The nightbus N22 operates between midnight and 4am.
-Bus 35 requires about one hour from the airport to the city centre but is cheaper (£1.60 single trip), while a taxi from the airport to Pollock Halls should cost about £20, and a little more to the Royal Observatory.
+Bus 35 requires about one hour from the airport to the city centre but is cheaper (£1.60 single trip), while a taxi from the airport to Pollock Halls should cost about £20.

 Glasgow airport is also a short distance away and has a number of useful connections.